History-deterministic Vector Addition Systems: Expressiveness

 \begin{proof} Consider the language $\LnotFSVASS \eqdef \Lang{q_1,0}$ of the VASS depicted in \cref{fig:notfs}.
 Observe that it is history-deterministic: when reading $a$ at state $q_1$, the resolver goes to $q_s$ if possible.
 This choice is language-maximal and there is no other non-determinism to resolve.

 We show the language is not finitely sequential.
-Suppose for contradiction the language is accepted by a finitely sequential VASS that is the union of $k$ many \Advass s, each with at most $m$ states.
-We consider the word $a^{m+1}b^{m+1}\in\LnotFSVASS$.
-Reading this word, every $\dvass$ goes through a cycle in the run while reading $a^{m+1}$ and similarly also whilst reading $b^{m+1}$.
+Suppose for contradiction the language is accepted by a finitely sequential VASS that is the union of $k$ many \Advass, each with at most $m$ states.
+We consider the word $a^{m+1}b^{m+1}$, which can be extended into an accepting word in $\LnotFSVASS$, and thus is alive in some \Advass.
+For \Advass in which the run is still alive, reading this word goes through a cycle in the run while reading $a^{m+1}$ and similarly also whilst reading $b^{m+1}$.